misiektoja/lol_monitor/docs/troubleshooting.md

 ### Long lines wrap and make the output hard to read

 Set `TRUNCATE_CHARS` or pass `--truncate N` to cut each screen line to a maximum width, with `999` to use the width of the terminal.
 The log file keeps the full line, which is also why the setting is ignored when logging is off with `-d`.
-It needs the optional `wcwidth` library and `--doctor` says whether that is installed.
+Wide glyphs need the optional `wcwidth` library to be measured correctly and `--doctor` says whether that is installed.
 See [Terminal Truncation](configuration.md#terminal-truncation).

 ## Reporting a Problem